HarshMPareek/10-percent-metro-discount/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This paper analyzes grocery prices and student discounts at five supermarkets near the University of Toronto: Metro, Loblaws, No Frills, Galleria, and T&T. Four of these stores offer student discounts, excluding T&T.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/01-raw_data` is empty folder to download https://jacobfilipp.com/hammerdata/hammer-5-csv.zip.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset that was constructed.
+-   `data/03-simulation_data` contains simulations.
--   `model` contains fitted models.
+-   `model` contains fitted model.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains LLM intereactions, sketches and datasheet.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, test, style, analyze, make model and clean data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of the Chatgpt and the entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist